 - Financial stability indicators (bonding, longevity, memberships)

-- A professional presentation that matches the seriousness of the investment
+- A professional presentation that suits the seriousness of the investment

 Recruiting Experienced Engineering Talent